Joining the Pledge

 -

-Participation in the Deep Tech Talent Initiative does not exclude the possibility to apply for other calls from the EIT Community.
+Participation in the EIT Deep Tech Talent Initiative does not exclude the possibility to apply for other calls from the EIT Community.

 III.
 Background information about the Deep Tech Talent Initiative